Easy Homemade Pancakes

 When you are ready to enjoy them either warm a pancake up over low heat in a skillet or microwave it for about 20 seconds.

-Yes!
-If you would like to make a bunch of pancakes at once, you can freeze them for up to 3 months.
+You can also freeze them for up to 3 months.
 Just put a layer of wax paper between each pancake before you put them in the freezer so it is easy to grab one or two later.

 Reheat them gently on the stove or in the microwave and breakfast is ready in no time.